job-agent/job-agent-platform/packages/telegram_bot/README.md

 ## Capabilities

-- `/upload` via PDF document upload to sanitize CVs through the PII removal workflow.
+- PDF document upload to sanitize CVs through the PII removal workflow.
+- `/cv` command to retrieve your stored CV as a text file.
 - `/search` command that orchestrates scraping, filtering, and processing jobs while reporting progress.
 - `/essays` command to view all stored essays with pagination (5 per page, newest first).
 - `/add_essay` command to store question-answer pairs in the essay database for hybrid search retrieval.